-Dr. Nickle serves the university and its students as its Chief Academic Officer by administering academic policies, establishing standards for the hiring and academic performance of the faculty, and maintaining overall educational excellence through the assessment of student learning and ongoing academic improvement aligned with the university mission and institutional learning outcomes.
+Chelsea Hansen serves the university and its students as its Chief Academic Officer by administering academic policies, establishing standards for the hiring and academic performance of the faculty, and maintaining overall educational excellence through the assessment of student learning and ongoing academic improvement aligned with the university mission and institutional learning outcomes.

 Name a few things about yourself that wouldn’t be found in a traditional bio.

-What inspired you to get into education?
+What drew you to online education?

 You’ve worked in both online and brick-and-mortar education.
 How are they different?

-In 1994, when I was gathering data for my doctoral dissertation, the surveys that I conducted indicated that online programs were more academically rigorous than the brick-and-mortar programs.
 The difference is that in an online modality students are always actively engaged in the learning process, utilizing the discussion board, participating in activities and assignments, and they must be participating in the course.
 Students who choose an online degree program are motivated, organized and very focused on their success.

 Similarly, I learned that online education is the great equalizer.
 Students in an online setting felt that they were evaluated for their merit and their participation without any predisposed or predetermined notions.
 In the end, they really liked that and it was very helpful for them.